The ancestors of the name Shewall date back to the Anglo-Saxon

 Early Notables of the Shewall family (pre 1700)

-for Totnes in 1393; Gabriel Saywell (died 1688), rector...
-Another 27 words (2 lines of text) are included under the topic Early Shewall Notables in all our PDF Extended History products and printed products wherever possible.
+Gabriel Saywell (died 1688), was rector of Pentridge...
+Another 161 words (12 lines of text) are included under the topic Early Shewall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Shewall family to Ireland